hu-macsy/simexpal/docs/quick_start.rst

       stdout: out

 After having completed this step, we can start using simexpal to run our experiments including the new instance.
+The @-Variable ``@INSTANCE@`` will be use for all instances.
 A complete list of experiments and their status can be seen by:

 .. code-block:: bash